Subscribe to updates

 Licensing Panel - Thursday 15 January 2026 6.30 pm

-January 15, 2026 at 6:30 pm View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+January 15, 2026 at 6:30 pm Licensing Panel View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

-The Licensing Panel resolved to REJECT the application for a new premises licence for Rileys Sports Limited, located at 399 Northolt Road, Harrow, HA2 8JE.
+The Licensing Panel rejected the application for a new premises licence for Rileys Sports Limited, located at 399 Northolt Road, Harrow, HA2 8JE.
 The decision was made following a hearing where the applicant, Rileys Sports Limited, failed to attend.

-In the absence of the applicant, and after hearing from the police and considering the concerns detailed in the Licensing Officer's report, the Sub-Committee determined that there was no reason provided for the applicant's non-attendance.
-As a result, the Sub-Committee decided to reject the application.
-The panel concluded that the applicant had not attended to address the objections raised or to demonstrate that the application would not undermine the licensing objectives.
+In the absence of the applicant and with the police and Licensing Authority Officer present to give their evidence, the Sub-Committee decided to reject the application.
+They concluded that the applicant had not demonstrated that the application would not undermine the licensing objectives.

-Any party aggrieved by this decision has the right to appeal to the local Magistrate's Court within 21 days of being notified of the decision, in accordance with Schedule 5 of the Licensing Act 2003.
+Any party aggrieved by this decision has the right to appeal to the local Magistrate's Court under Schedule 5 of the Licensing Act 2003 within 21 days of being notified of the decision.

 Attendees